 A real estate agent will use a comparative market analysis whenever a home’s value comes into question.
 Therefore, this type of report can be useful for either side of a real estate transaction.

 Pricing A Home

 As demonstrated in the example, a real estate agent uses a CMA to determine the fair market value of a home.
 By creating this report, the agent can figure out what the asking price of a property should be based on current market conditions.

 Furthermore, the report enables the agent to thoroughly explain to the sellers why their home is worth the indicated amount.
 This process is particularly important for sellers who may have unrealistic expectations of their homes’ worth, as it highlights all of the factors that go into pricing.

 Making An Offer

 Although CMAs are typically used to price homes for sellers, they can also help buyers figure out how much to offer for a home.
 Suppose the home a buyer is interested in is overpriced.
-In that case, the agent can use a comparative market analysis as evidence that the listing is worth less than ask.
+In that case, the agent can use a comparative market analysis as evidence that the listing is worth less than the asking price.

-CMAs can be a useful tool in negotiating asking prices.
+CMAs can be useful tools in negotiating asking prices.
 However, if a buyer is trying to purchase a home in a seller’s market, in which inventory is low, and buyer demand is high, they may struggle to negotiate regardless of what the report finds.

 Comparative Market Analysis FAQs